Skip to main content

 Good to know:

 End of chapter questions count toward your recommended questions-answered goal on the Progress Tracker, located on the Dashboard.
-They have their own category so you can keep track of how many you’ve done:
+They have their own category so you can keep track of how many you’ve done: Compared to AI Qbank questions, which are suitable for quick spot-check practice, EOC exams are better suited for deep dives into specific content areas due to their comprehensive and integrative nature.

-All of these exams can also be accessed directly from the Resources tab if you don't wish to place them onto a Study Plan day:
+All of these exams can also be accessed directly from the Resources tab if you don't wish to place them onto a Study Plan day: However, note that not all course bundles include EOC exams.
+For example, you may need to upgrade to a self-paced course option to gain access, which also includes additional materials in the Study Planner.

 Did this answer your question?